doyonm/archiso/README.md

-# archiso based on releng
+# archiso based on releng (used to create the official monthly installation ISO)

 ## Additional packages